DomLocurto/Personal-Projects/README.md

 # Personal-Projects
-Code for personal projects that I have done
+Code for personal projects that I have done.
+Descriptions for each will be added soon as well, but can also be found on the UMass Robotics Notion page!